asheren/manager_tools/Offsites/content.md

 ### Goals
 Start with the goal.
 Why is everyone getting together?
 What is the purpose?
 What are the items or tasks you and the team wishes to tackle together?

 There are a variety of ways of getting to this goal.
-You may have something iin mind already.
+You may have something in mind already.
 You can also survey your folks and ask them what success would mean for them?
-Incorporating these ideas in to both the goals as well as the rest of the agenda set for the offsite.
+Incorporate these ideas in to both the goals as well as the rest of the agenda set for the offsite.

 Every session should have a goal that contributes to your ultimate goal.
 It doesn't need to be groundbreaking or earth-shattering, but it should keep the session focused and on track.
 Additionally, people do better when they know what's expected of them.
 If a session has a goal, then folks will have a sense of what to include in the discussion versus what may be a tangent.
 Finally, if you find that the conversation is going off track, having a goal is a helpful and constructive way to refocus the conversation without making anyone feel "bad" or "wrong" for the points they are bringing up.